Deutschland sucht den Superstar season 9: The jury and host

 Dieter Bohlen was born on 7 February 1954 in Oldenburg.
 He has been a judge on DSDS since season 1.
 He got his first job as a composer and producer in 1979.
 He is now the most successful German composer and producer.
 Bohlen and Thomas Anders, as members of Modern Talking, are the only German act with five titles in a row at number 1 on the German singles chart.

 Season 9 is Natalie Horler's first season on the jury panel.
 She is the lead singer for Cascada.
 She was born in the United Kingdom and grew up in Germany.
 Horler is the daughter of David Horler.

 Bruce Darnell was on born on 19 July 1957 in the US state of Colorado.
 He grew up in New York City.
 In 1983, he began his career as a model in Munich.
 He later moved to Cologne to continue his career as a model.
 Since 1990, Darnell worked as a choreographer and trained models for the catwalk.
 He was a judge on Germany's Next Topmodel and Das Supertalent.
 He replaced Patrick Nuo for season 9.

 Marco Schreyl has been the host of DSDS since season 3.
 He was born on 1 January 1974 in Erfurt, East Germany and is a graduate of the University of Jena.
 He has also hosted Das Supertalent.

 Auditions

 The auditions for season 9 started on 27 August 2011.
 The deadline to apply for auditions was 15 August 2011.
 Participants must be between the ages of 16 and 30 and living in Germany, Austria or Switzerland.
 34 Audition events were held in 33 cities.

 "Recall"

 The first recall show aired on 4 February.
 The 135 candidates who advanced to the Recall were split up into groups where the judges picked 60 candidates for the next round.
 The 60 candidates who advanced participated in groups and duets.
 The Top 36 went to the Maldives.
-Ole Jahn left voluntarily in the Top 36 due to health reasons.
+Ole Jahn left voluntarily in the Top 36 for health reasons.